Cinnabon Posts, Then Quickly Delets, Carrie Fisher Tweet Some Deemed In Poor Taste

 Cinnabon is, of course, not the first company to post a tweet that some observers took the wrong way.
 In fact, it tends to happen frequently, as ABC News reported in 2013.

-For example, in December 2013, Campbell’s Soup tweeted an image of a Spaghetti-O mascot holding an American flag, with the caption, “Take a moment to remember #PearlHarbor with us.”
+For example, in December, 2013, Campbell’s Soup tweeted an image of a Spaghetti-O mascot holding an American flag, with the caption, “Take a moment to remember #PearlHarbor with us.”
 The tweet, which was sent out on Pearl Harbor Day, angered thousands of Twitter users who thought it made light of a deadly attack to sell product.
-Similarly, in October 2013, The Atlanta Journal-Constitution posted a tweet “congratulating” a Georgia Lottery winner by saying he could purchase “40 acres and a whole lotta mules,” a reference to a post-Civil War proposal to give freed blacks “40 acres and a mule.”
+Similarly, in October, 2013, the Atlanta Journal-Constitution posted a tweet “congratulating” a Georgia Lottery winner by saying he could purchase “40 acres and a whole lotta mules,” a reference to a post-Civil War proposal to give freed blacks “40 acres and a mule.”

-In this day and age, a company’s social media presence could make a huge difference with regard to the company’s public image, according to a 2014 Forbes report.
+In this day and age, a company’s social media presence could make a huge difference about the company’s public image, according to a 2014 Forbes report.
 The benefits include increased brand loyalty, an enhanced customer experience, and the opportunity for the company to gauge the public’s opinion about the company and respond to criticisms, among other benefits.

 Similarly, mistakes on social media can have devastating consequences for a company, according to a 2013 CIO report.
 One particular danger, says writer Jennifer Lonoff Schiff, is what she calls “Newsjacking.”
 That is, taking a news event — such as the anniversary of Pearl Harbor Day, or the death of a famous actress — and inserting yourself into the conversation.